MattiaRicciardelli02/Project-CV/README.md

 •⁠  ⁠⁠ src/ ⁠: Source code for data preprocessing, model training, evaluation, and visualization.

+The Kaggle notebook is also available here: https://www.kaggle.com/code/mattiaricciardelli/project-cv

 ## Datasets Used

 The project uses the following publicly available image datasets: